zetsin/redux-thunk-it/README.md

 # redux-thunk-it
-Beautify your format of stores, actions, reducers in react-redux with redux-thunk
+Beautify the format of stores, actions, reducers in react-redux with redux-thunk

 ## Installation
 Install with npm: